Watford tube station: Location and description

-The station is in the Cassiobury area, on Cassiobury Park Avenue at the junction with Metropolitan Station Approach, close to two of the entrances to Cassiobury Park.
+The station is located in the Cassiobury area, on Cassiobury Park Avenue at the junction with Metropolitan Station Approach, close to two of the entrances to Cassiobury Park.
 It is approximately 1 mi from the town centre, which is more immediately served by and stations.
 The station building was designed by the Metropolitan Railway's architect Charles Walter Clark in an Arts and Crafts vernacular style.
 It is in red brick with a clay-tiled hipped roof, tall brick chimney stacks, and timber sash and casement windows.
 The main entrance is covered by a polygonal metal canopy supported by twin Doric columns, and the interior, mostly unaltered from the original, is decorated with period tiling and hardwood panelling.
 The station building is Grade II listed.

 According to data compiled in 2010, it is the 25th-least used station on the London Underground.